 If you need a Visa to enter the United States, contact the US Embassy or Consulate in your country and find out what options are available to you and what their requirements are.
 Be sure to do this as soon as possible as it may take a few weeks or months to complete the process.

-If you need a letter from FEE, please complete your seminar registration and then complete this form.
+If you need a letter from FEE, please complete this form.

 I applied for a Seminar; when will I hear if I am accepted?